qaisalzaghal/HR-Policy-ChatBot/README.md

 ### 6. Index the HR Policy Documents

-Run the upload script to create the FAISS vector index:
+Run the upload script to create the FAISS vector index: the below code 'upload_htmls()' is excecuted only once and then commented as the vector database is saved experiments
+    upload_htmls()
+  the below function is experimental to trigger a semantic search on the vector DB
+    faiss_query()
 ```powershell
 python src/hrpc-FAISS-upload.py
 ```